 For many years, the United States also provided aid to Palestinians, mostly to support government and humanitarian programs.
 Washington gave more than $5 billion total between 1994 and 2018.
 The United States has also provided more than $6 billion in aid to the UN Palestinian refugee agency (UNRWA) since 1950.
 Aid flows were restructured in 2007, after Hamas broke violently with the PA—led by the rival Fatah party—and seized control of the Gaza Strip.
 The United States considers Hamas a terrorist organization and takes measures to prohibit it from receiving any assistance.

 U.S. aid to the Palestinians began shrinking under the Trump administration in 2018, as it reduced assistance to the West Bank and Gaza and discontinued contributions to UNRWA.
 In 2019, Trump signed an antiterrorism law that allowed Americans to sue recipients of U.S. foreign aid, including the PA, over alleged complicity in acts of war.
 Fearing lawsuits, the PA requested that Washington cut off its aid.
-Since then, Washington has only provided the Palestinians with a one-time donation of $5 million to combat the 2020 coronavirus pandemic.
+Though the antiterrorism law remains in effect, Biden has announced plans to resume aid to the Palestinians, likely through UNRWA [PDF].
+Since the law’s implementation, Washington has only provided the Palestinians a one-time donation of $5 million to combat the COVID-19 pandemic.

 What are the prospects for a resolution to the conflict?

 The outlook for Israeli-Palestinian negotiations is bleak.
 It’s highly unlikely that the Palestinians will receive a package of concessions from Israel that is more favorable than those that the Palestinians have rejected in the past.
-Some experts have suggested that the prospects for a two-state solution will continue to fade, especially if the Israeli government annexes settlements in the West Bank and the Jordan Valley, actions it agreed to “suspend” as part of the Abraham Accord with the UAE.
-But many analysts say that deal and a similar one with Bahrain have reduced the likelihood of new talks between Israel and the PA.
-The two agreements run counter to the Arab Peace Initiative, which called for Israel to withdraw to pre-1967 borders and recognize an independent Palestinian state as conditions for Arab League member states to normalize relations with Israel.
-Meanwhile, political divisions between Hamas and the PA will remain a challenge to any future negotiated settlement.
+Some experts have suggested that the prospects for a two-state solution will continue to fade, especially if the Israeli government annexes settlements in the West Bank and the Jordan Valley, actions it agreed to suspend as part of the Abraham Accord with the UAE.
+And many analysts say the recent Arab-Israeli normalization deals have reduced the likelihood of new talks between Israel and the PA.
+Meanwhile, political divisions between Hamas and the PA remain a challenge to any future negotiated settlement.

 These dynamics may put the Israelis and Palestinians on a path toward a one-state outcome, which many observers view as perilous given the possibility that, with Arabs forming at least half the population, Israel will no longer be a Jewish state.
 And if Israel were to deny Palestinians equal rights in order to remain a Jewish state, that would undermine its future as a democracy.
 Despite these concerns, there’s growing interest in the notion of a one-state solution.
 It has become more popular among Israelis [PDF], and a 2020 poll [PDF] of Palestinians showed that just over one-third would support it.

-CFR’s Philip H. Gordon and Robert D. Blackwill discuss how to repair the U.S.-Israel relationship in this Council Special Report.
+CFR’s Robert D. Blackwill and Philip H. Gordon discuss how to repair the U.S.-Israel relationship in this Council Special Report.